-None of the gods love wisdom or desire to become wise, for they are wise already -- nor if someone else is wise, do they love wisdom.
-Neither do the ignorant love wisdom nor desire to become wise; for this is the grievous thing about ignorance, that those who are neither good nor beautiful nor sensible think they are good enough, and do not desire that which they do not think they are lacking.
+The truth is this: none of the gods loves wisdom [φιλοσοφεῖν] or desires to become wise [σοφός]; for they are wise already.
+Nor does anyone else who is wise love wisdom.
+Neither do the ignorant love wisdom, or desire to become wise: For this is the harshest thing [χαλεπὸν] about ignorance, that those who are neither good [ἀγαθός] nor beautiful [καλός] nor sensible [φρόνιμος] think that they are good enough: No one desires what they are lacking when they do not think themselves lacking.

 At the simplest level, only people who know they do not know everything will be curious enough to find things out.

 Virginia Postrel, The Future and Its Enemies, p.88 [The Free Press, 1998]